brennenputh/brennenputh.me/content/blog/smart-window-resizing-nvim.md

 Nothing too wild, just fixing a few warts here and there.
 What follows is a few different snippets for different behaviors I wanted.
 Hopefully one of these is useful to someone, even if only as a reference (something *definitely* needs said about the Neovim documentation searchability situation).
+If you want to see these in their context, links will be left below each example.
+The links may fall out of date, so I've linked them to the specific commit.

 Also, if you're interested in this, I will drop a link to [Nano Tips For Vim](https://nanotipsforvim.prose.sh/), which has been immensely helpful to me in figuring out all of my Neovim configs.